ettisafxrup/rgit/README.md

 ## 📚 Guidelines

-- Make sure ytour code follows the project's coding style.
+- Make sure your code follows the project's coding style.
 - Keep PRs focused and minimal.
 One change per pull request will be the best.
 - Be respectful and constructive in taking major decisions.

 ## ⚒ Issues

 Found a bug?
-Have a feautre request?
+Have a feature request?
 Please <a href="https://github.com/ettisafxrup/rgit/issues/new" target="_blank">open an issue</a> — we'd love to hear from you.

 ## 📄 License